QuentinRa/blog.quentinra.dev/cyber/os/_vms/index.md

   * Some are sharing pre-configured machines ready to install
   * The UX is better than in Virtual Box
   * At least in the free version, there is fewer features than Virtual Box, such as to easily resize permanently the screen, and their documentation is not that good.
+  * In the settings
+    * you can create a shared folder between Windows/VM
 </div><div>

 ⭐ **Oracle VirtualBox** ⭐